chabad360/hugo-gh-pages/README.md

     hugoVersion: extended_0.58.3
     # Use if your site requires a specific version of Hugo
     # Append "extended_" to the begining to use Hugo Extended
+    args:
+      - '--gc'
+      - '--minify'
+      - '--cleanDestinationDir'
+    # Use if you want to pass some custom arguments to Hugo
 ```

 ## ⭐ Credit